Data is everywhere… but so are data thieves!

 |Maintain an information security policy||12.
 Maintain a policy that addresses information security for all personnel|

-Together, these goals and requirements clarify what an organization needs to do in order to achieve and maintain PCI DSS 3.2.1 compliance; the goal of being compliant is to ensure a robust level of protection of cardholder data is achieved and maintained at all times.
+Together, these goals and requirements clarify what an organisation needs to do in order to achieve and maintain PCI DSS 3.2.1 compliance; the goal of being compliant is to ensure a robust level of protection of cardholder data is achieved and maintained at all times.

 Of these 12 requirements, requirement #6 pertains to ‘developing and maintaining secure systems and applications’.
-The goal is to establish a secure software development lifecycle (SDLC) built upon secure coding practices, and then to periodically perform security assessments of said software to ensure newly identified vulnerabilities are proactively quashed before being exploited by malicious actors.
+The goal is to establish a secure software development lifecycle (SDLC) built upon secure coding practices and then to periodically perform security assessments of said software to ensure newly identified vulnerabilities are proactively quashed before being exploited by malicious actors.
 And here’s where up-to-date, regular security training for application developers plays a critical role.

-PCI DSS compliant organizations are required to safeguard their customers’ sensitive data.
+PCI DSS compliant organisations are required to safeguard their customers’ sensitive data.
 But to do so, they must ensure that their software developers are aware of the requirements, procedures, and goals specified in PCI DSS 3.2.1… how useful is compliance if it is not complied with on an ongoing basis?
 Ultimately, PCI DSS compliance depends on trained developers who can ensure that card payment transactions are not occurring courtesy of an insecure environment.

 Developers should also be aware of common application security threats, including vulnerabilities such as Cross-Site Scripting and SQL injections, and they should know how to resolve them.
-To this end, developers need to comprehend, and habitually implement, secure coding techniques to reduce the number of vulnerabilities introduced and keep sensitive data safe from compromise.
+To this end, developers need to comprehend and habitually implement secure coding techniques to reduce the number of vulnerabilities introduced and keep sensitive data safe from compromise.
 And all of this can only happen with training that is up-to-date, practical, and hands-on.